-The field of juvenile justice can be a rewarding, stable career with good job opportunities, above average pay, and the ability to serve juvenile offenders who need counseling to avoid more trouble in the future.
-Though it is sometimes difficult to work with troubled youth, juvenile justice professionals enjoy the incredible opportunity to have a positive impact on the lives of children and adolescents who may be troubled and in need of caring guidance for a better future.
+The field of juvenile justice can be a rewarding, stable career with plentiful job opportunities, above average pay, and the ability to serve juvenile offenders who need counseling to avoid more trouble in the future.
+Though it is sometimes difficult to work with troubled youth, juvenile justice professionals enjoy the unique opportunity to have a positive impact on the lives of troubled children and adolescents.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 As organizations continue to develop new ways to reduce crime and predict trouble before it starts, juvenile offenders still persist.
 But those working in juvenile justice can help.
 There will always be a need for juvenile justice professionals who can provide correction and guidance for troubled youth.

 Professionals with a bachelor’s degree in juvenile justice usually work as correctional or probation officers for state or local governments.
 This degree may also be used to become a juvenile justice counselor, though additional education or specialization in psychology or sociology may be needed.
 Other options include mediators and arbitrators, alternative sentencing specialists, parole specialists, corrections program supervisors, social workers, and justice program specialists.